katychuang/python-fashion-forecaster/Readme.md

+This app is still in pre-alpha.
+This project was inspired by a book I read about the sociology of fashion.
+The author argues that fashion is a symbolic cultural product, dimensionally different from discussions on the articles of clothing.
+In the great words of Yuniya Kawamura, "fashion is not about clothes but is a belief".
+In her book, she clarifies the difference between a "fashion system" and a "clothing system", where fashion has intangible value yet propagated by cultural infrastructures promoting the activities of perceiving clothing as art.

+Reference: Kawamura, Yuniya.
+2005.
+Fashion-ology.
+Oxford: Berg.

 > This is the description of the project.
 It is also up on the wiki page.

 FashionForecaster is a project that includes several dimensions: